orlandoaleman/emoji-autocompleter/README.md

 # emoji-autocompleter

 Changes are mine.
-Back compatibility is not assured.
+Backward compatibility is not assured.
 Support is not available.
 Feel free to fork this project to use it.

 ## Notas